Mebeverine Hydrochloride Tablets (135mg)

 Who can take Mebeverine?

 Mebeverine can be taken by most adults and children who are at least 10 years old.
 However, it may not be suitable for everyone.

-You should tell your doctor or pharmacist before you use this medication if one or more of the following applies to you:
+You should tell your doctor or pharmacist before you use this medication if:

 - You are pregnant, breastfeeding or trying for a baby